 (2) Each side of all gates, cattle guards and openings that are designed to allow human ingress to the area;

-(1) Intervals of such a distance as is necessary to ensure that at least one such structure, natural object or post would be within the direct line of sight of a person standing next to another such structure, natural object or post, but at intervals of not more than 200 feet; and
+(1) Intervals of such a distance as is necessary to ensure that at least one such sign would be within the direct line of sight of a person standing next to another such sign, but at intervals of not more than 500 feet; and

 (2) Each corner of the land, upon or near the boundary;

 (d) Using the area as cultivated land; or

 (e) By the owner or occupant of the land or building making an oral or written demand to any guest to vacate the land or building.

 3. It is prima facie evidence of trespass for any person to be found on private or public property which is posted or fenced as provided in subsection 2 without lawful business with the owner or occupant of the property.

 4. An entryman on land under the laws of the United States is an owner within the meaning of this section.